Eazy1112/Markdown-Demo/README.md

-# Markdown Demo Project
+# All About Health and Nutrition

-Welcome to the Markdown Demo Project!
+Welcome to All About Health and Nutrition!
 This project explores various markdown features through Health and Nutrition .

 ## Pages
 - [Page 1: Introduction to Nutrition](Page1.md)